anease/senior-design/statement-finder/research-and-decisions.md

 - Subject: Ususally a noun that names a person, place or thing.
 - Verb or predicate: Ususally follows the subject and identifies an action or state of being.
 - Object: Ususally follows the verb and is the recipient of the action
+- Co-reference resolution: finding all expressions that refer to the same entity in a text
+    - neuralcoref python library contains methods for coreference resolution

 Potential approach:
 - Look through (tokenized but unfiltered) sentences for pronouns.